 Find out more about the Bachelor of Health Science parent structure

-Rehabilitation practitioners work with individuals experiencing injury, illness, disability and/or social disadvantage to help them return to their desired life roles.
-Massey’s Health Services Navigation major adopts a multidisciplinary approach.
-You’ll gain the knowledge to provide and evaluate functioning, health and job-related rehabilitation and disability services.
-The rehabilitation major will also equip you to critically consider important national and international policies such as the United Nations Convention on the Rights of Persons with Disabilities.
+Massey’s Health Services Navigation major adopts a systems approach to reduce barriers to support and care for those who use health and disability service systems.
+The Health Services Navigation major will also equip you to critically consider important national and international policies such as the United Nations Convention on the Rights of Persons with Disabilities.

-Massey’s Bachelor of Health Science (Health Services Navigation) will give you the skills to optimise rehabilitation outcomes for people within their family and community environments.
+Massey’s Bachelor of Health Science (Health Services Navigation) will give you the skills to optimise rehabilitation, health, disability and impairment outcomes for people within their family and community environments.

 You’ll be educated in theories and practice to help people achieve health-related occupational, personal and social goals while navigating health and disability systems.
 Our graduates work to facilitate change both in individuals and their community or work environments.
-Massey’s Health Services Navigation major is unique, with its focus on social, functional and vocational rehabilitation.
+Massey’s Health Services Navigation major is unique, with its focus on health as well as disability systems navigation.

 Massey’s Health Services Navigation major is available by distance, and can be studied wherever you live, whether in New Zealand or overseas.
 You can also fit part-time study in around your career and other lifestyle commitments.

-You could find yourself working in the community not-for-profit sector, for non-governmental agencies, the Accident Compensation Corporation or vocational rehabilitation providers – among others.
+You may be planning to work in the health or disability system, in the community not-for-profit sector, for non-governmental agencies, ACC (Accident Compensation Corporation) or vocational rehabilitation providers – among others.

 The Bachelor of Health Science (Health Services Navigation) can lead you to many rewarding careers, whether your passion is working with children and youth, older people, prisoners, or those with mental health difficulties.
 The demand for qualified health services navigators is rising, and you could find work in: